 Attenuation is only 0.14dB.
 For typical guitar amplifier applications, unity gain and a zero-ohm output impedance can generally be assumed for a cathode follower.

 Fender's 3-knob tone stack is perhaps the most copied electronic circuit in music electronics.

 Parts values vary.
 Marshall's JMP50 Model 1987 "plexi," for example, increases the treble bypass value to 500pF and reduces the 56kΩ series resistor to 33kΩ.
 These modifications reduce midrange scoop for less insertion loss.

-Here is the tone stack response (dB gain versus frequency in hertz) with the middle control at 50-percent rotation.
+Based on SPICE simulation,8 here is the tone stack response (dB gain versus frequency in hertz) with the middle control at 50-percent rotation.